henrylamb/capstoneBackend/README.md

 }
 ```
 **Authorization:** Requires JWT token in a cookie.
 The `userId` in the token must match the `id` in the request.

+Only a candidate would be able to modify all the fields of the application.
+Whereas, a hiring manager would be able to ONLY update the applicationStatus value.

 ---

 ### DELETE `/application/{id}`